rockysnow7/rockysnow7.github.io/posts/misc/epq.md

 reduced, and so the total time needed to perform the minimax search is reduced as a result.

-ProbCut follows a similar process, but attempts to speed it up.
-It is based upon the hypothesis that the result of a search with a low depth works as a rough estimate of a search with a high depth[^6] (for example, searching 2 moves ahead will give a similar result to searching 5 moves ahead).
+ProbCut is based upon the idea that the result of a search with a low depth works as a rough estimate of a search with a high depth[^4] (for example, that searching 2 moves ahead will give a similar result to searching 5 moves ahead).
+It follows a similar process to alpha-beta, but uses statistical techniques to predict, based on past games, whether a branch should be ignored.
+This can allow the engine to prune branches sooner than with alpha-beta, and so could be an improvement.

 ### Measuring Their Effects